naya460/brainxx/README.md

 Run the `./build/src/bxx` file.
 Or copy the file to any location and run it.

+# How to install
+After compiling, change directory to the build directory.
+Then, run `sudo ninja install`

 # License
 - This compiler
     Licensed under the Apache License 2.0;